Things to Do at Sabah State Mosque

 Main Prayer Hall

-Stroll through the peaceful landscaped gardens surrounding the mosque and enjoy the tranquil artificial lagoon with mountain views
+Stroll through the peaceful landscaped gardens surrounding the mosque, featuring reflecting pools that mirror the building's beautiful architecture

 Practical Information